Yankees vs. Padres Player Props Betting Odds

 Torres Stats

-- Torres has 50 hits with eight doubles, a triple, nine home runs and 25 walks.
-He has driven in 25 runs with five stolen bases.
+- Torres has eight doubles, a triple, nine home runs, 25 walks and 25 RBI (51 total hits).
+He has swiped five bases.

-- Torres hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is hitting .310 with three home runs, two walks and six RBI.
+- Torres hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .286 with three home runs, two walks and four RBI.

 Torres Recent Games